jllama01/comp20-jllamasrodriguez/liftknockoff/README.md

 Identify anyone with whom you have collaborated or discussed the assignment.
 - I go thelp from Piazza questions, from Kingsley when I attended his office hours, and from some websites listed on the assingment.
 I got the distance between calculations from the two websites listed in the assignment page: https://stackoverflow.com/questions/14560999/using-the-haversine-formula-in-javascript, http://www.movable-type.co.uk/scripts/latlong.html.
 Some additional sources I consulted include the class Github examples and the google maps developer website: https://developers.google.com/maps/documentation/javascript/markers#icons

-Say approximately how many hours you have spent completing the assignment.
+Say approximately how many hours you have spent completing the assignment
 - I spent approximately 30 hours working on this assignment.